Lelant: History

+Lelant was a seaport in the Middle Ages, but the trade was lost to St Ives when the estuary silted up.
+In 1888 the Lelant Quays were offered for let from Lady Day (25 March).
+They had a water frontage of 574 feet and there was a rail link to the St Ives branch line.

 At Lower Lelant is a house called The Abbey which was built in the 16th century and renovated in the 18th.
 In 1831 it was reported that much granite was quarried here, and that there were several tin mines nearby.
 The family of Praed were landowners here for many centuries.
 The early 19th century politician and poet Winthrop Mackworth Praed was a member of the family, though he did not live in Cornwall.